 9. Develop the right kind of skills

-As it is a timed test, develop cut=to-cut skills that will be useful while giving the GMAT test.
+As it is a timed test, develop cut-to-cut skills that will be useful while taking the GMAT test.
 Find your weak area and work on it, so, it will not affect your performance on the entire exam.
-GMAT preparation should be solid and one must not leave any stone unturned.
+GMAT preparation should be solid, and one must not leave any stone unturned.

 10. Practice as much as you can

 Practice more and more!
-As they say, practice makes a man perfect, you need to apply this while preparing for GMAT exam and once you are complete with your preparation go for the free GMAT sample papers.
+As they say, practice makes a man perfect.
+To prepare for the GMAT exam, apply this strategy, and then proceed to the free GMAT sample papers once you've completed your preparation.
 It will help you in finding how well you are prepared for the test.
-Also keep scope to retake the GMAT exam if the need may arise.
+Also, keep the scope to retake the GMAT exam if the need may arise.

 Commonly asked questions